robinheinze/game_library/README.md

 [+] As a user, I would like to see a detail page for each game

+[ ] As a user, I would like to indicate when I complete a game

 [ ] As a user, I would like to be able to add new games

 [ ] As a user, I would like to delete games from my collection